Marine Scotland

 Colleagues contribute to Harmful Algal Bloom report

-8th July 2021 by Marine Scotland Communications
+8th July 2021 by Marine Directorate Communications

 Harmful algal blooms (HABs) present a problem for marine ecosystems, associated industries and societies across the world, including Scotland.
 The Intergovernmental Oceanographic Commission (IOC) of UNESCO has just published the first Global HAB Status Report (GHSR), Marine Scotland was one of the contributors.